-Freedom of expression EPIF's business activities may have implications on the local communities which are located near operations and facilities.
+Sustainability matter Current effect Impact stat S3 Affected C Communities Freedom of expression EPIF's business activities may have implications on the local communities which are located near operations and facilities.
 If EPIF does not have sufficient mechanisms for these communities to raise concerns, and incorporate them where feasible into future business model and strategy decisions, local communities are negatively impacted and could have their fundamental human right to freedom of expression infringed upon.
-Denying freedom of expression can significantly erode trust between communities and EPIF, as individuals may feel that their concerns and voices are dismissed or ignored.
-This suppression not only stifles community engagement and dialogue but also worsens feelings of marginalization, ultimately hindering social cohesion and jeopardizing relationships with these communities, increasing tensions and causing conflicts.
-Not Material Potential Upstream and downstream Medium, Long S4 Consumers ar nd End Users Access to products and services (Energy reliability and Security) Access to energy products and services is critical for EPIF due to its role in providing reliable, affordable, and sustainable energy.
-Ensuring equitable access supports societal development, meets regulatory and stakeholder expectations, and strengthens EPIF's position in the energy transition while mitigating social and reputational risks.
-EPIF's energy supply reliability and affordability directly impact residential, industrial, and governmental users.
-Any interruptions in energy production or distribution can directly impact consumers' access to electricity, heating, or cooling, particularly in regions heavily dependent on EPIF's infrastructure.
-Not Material Potential Downstrea m Short, Medium, Long Governance G1 Business Con duct Sustainability matter Current effect Impact statement Risk statement Actual/ potential Affected part of value chain Time horizon Incidents, prevention and detection of corruption and bribery including training Corruption can severely damage the company's reputation, lead to legal penalties, and disrupt operations.
-Inadequate anti-corruption measures could lead to violations of international anti-bribery laws, resulting in substantial fines and legal challenges.
-Corrupt practices could result in unethical business dealings, compromising the integrity and sustainability of operations.
-Not Material Without continuous and targeted training programs, especially in relation to procurement, partnerships, and permitting processes, there is a risk for EPIF of corruption and bribery in its operations.
-This can result in reputational risks, leading to legal penalties, substantial fines and legal challenges affecting day-to-day operations and profitability especially in regions heavily affected by corruption.
-Potential Own operations and upstream Medium, Long
+Denying fre of expressi significantl trust betwe communitie EPIF, as inc may feel th concerns a are dismiss or ignored. suppression stifles com engagemen dialogue bu worsens fee of marginal ultimately h social cohe and jeopard relationship these com increasing and causing S4 Consumer s and End Users Access to Access to energy products EPIF's ener products and services (Energy reliability and Security)

+and services is critical for EPIF supply relia due to its role in providing reliable, affordable, and sustainable energy.
+Ensuring equitable access supports societal development, meets regulatory and stakeholder expectations, and strengthens or distribu EPIF's position in the energy transition while mitigating social and reputational risks.

+affordabili impact res industrial, governmer Any interr energy pro directly im consumer electricity, cooling, pa in regions dependen infrastruct atement Risk statement Actual/ potential part of value chain Time horizon freedom sion can titly erode veen ties and ndividuals that their and voices ssed d.
+This ion not only mmunity ent and but also feelings valization, / hindering nesion ardizing nips with nmunities, g tensions ing conflicts.
+Not Material Potential Upstream and down- stream Medium, Long ergy liability and lity directly sidential, , and ental users. ruptions in roduction ution can mpact rs' access to , heating, or particularly s heavily nt on EPIF's cture.
+Not Material Potential Down- stream Short, Medium, Long

+Affected

+Affected

+Sustainability Actual/ part of value Time

+matter Current effect Impact statement Risk statement potential chain horizon

+Governance